 Hole 4’s the beast of the bunch—par 4, stroke index 1, and it absolutely earns that top billing.
 From the Whites it plays 395m (432y), Blues at 362m (396y), and the Reds sneak in at 376m (411y), so no matter where you’re teeing off, you’re in for a proper test.
 The fairway’s tight, and there’s a nasty set of bunkers lurking down the right like they’re just waiting to ruin your round before it’s even warmed up.
 You’ve got to be sharp off the tee and even sharper on your approach—there’s no cruising through this one.
 It’s the kind of hole that makes you earn every shot, but if you can thread your way through it clean, you’ll feel like a bit of a legend walking off with par.

-Portsea Golf Club Hole 5 – Par 4
+Portsea Hole 5 – Par 4

 Index: 10